tarakaprabhuchinta/github-merged-branch-remover/README.md

 Go code to check and remove merged branches in Gihub repositories in which merged branches has their commits more than 10 days ago.

 ### Github Token
 A Github token is needed to run this code.
-The token needs to have 'Content' read and write permissions.
+The token needs to have read and write permissions to the repo.

 ```
  export GITHUB_TOKEN=<your-token>